 This course deals with computer science (CS) aspects of social network analysis (SNA), and is open to all students in the master computer science programme at Leiden University.
-If you want to participate in the 2023 edition and are in a different programme, then you should contact the lecturer in advance.

-Lectures: Fridays from 11:00 to 12:45 in Gorlaeus room C1
+Lectures: Fridays from 9:00 to 10:45 in Gorlaeus room BM1.33

 Prerequisites: a CS bachelor with courses on Algorithms, Data Structures and Data Mining